Fitzgerald Marine Reserve Hike

 As part of the Monterey Bay National Marine Sanctuary, the Fitzgerald Marine Reserve is home to a large assortment of marine creatures.
+The easy 1.5-mile Fitzgerald Marine Reserve hike in Moss Beach is best done at low tide when you can walk along the tide pools.
 The protected coastline nurtures life, and as a result the marine animals are extremely active on this gorgeous stretch of coast.

 You can check the tide schedule to plan the best time to visit.
 The small parking lot can get crowded at low tide, so you might want to come a few minutes early and enjoy the trails or the beach until the tide goes out.
 It is also important to note that while the tide pools are great for older children, the slippery rocks and crashing waves can be dangerous for young children.